-For Dr. Gomez, the Board of Directors approved a cash bonus of \$844,132 based on the recommendation of the Compensation Committee.
-In the Compensation Committee's evaluation of Dr. Gomez's contribution to the Company's performance, the following was considered: Dr. Gomez's role in the Company's performance in the context of corporate goals; the overall management of the Company; progress in the performance of strategic, regulatory and commercial activities; identification and development of product candidates; identification and assessment of growth opportunities; the establishment and maintenance of successful relationships with the Company's customers, potential customers, various funding and research partners, the Board of Directors and shareholders; and Dr. Gomez's leadership with respect to government procurement and development contracts and business development initiatives.
+For Dr. Gomez, the Board of Directors approved a cash bonus of \$869,456 based on the recommendation of the Compensation Committee.
+In the Compensation Committee's evaluation of Dr. Gomez's contribution to the Company's performance, a broad range of factors were considered, including: Dr. Gomez's role in the Company's performance in the context of corporate goals; the overall management of the Company; progress in the performance of strategic, regulatory and commercial activities; identification and development of product candidates; identification and assessment of growth opportunities; the establishment and maintenance of successful relationships with the Company's customers, potential customers, various funding and research partners, the Board of Directors and shareholders; the Company's response to the mpox outbreak; and Dr. Gomez's leadership with respect to government procurement and development contracts and business development initiatives.

-For Mr. Luckshire, the Board of Directors approved a cash bonus of \$655,636 based on the recommendation of the Compensation Committee.
-In the Compensation Committee's evaluation of Mr. Luckshire's contribution to the Company's performance, the following was considered: Mr. Luckshire's role in the Company's performance in the context of corporate goals; Mr. Luckshire's contribution to the management of the Company; Mr. Luckshire's relationships with shareholders and potential investors; Mr. Luckshire's efforts with respect to financial regulatory compliance (including compliance with any applicable listing rules, securities laws and all related regulations), and the preparation of and compliance with the Company's budget; Mr. Luckshire's responsiveness in addressing any timely financial or operational developments as they arose; and Mr. Luckshire's substantive role in the performance of government procurement contracts.
+For Mr. Luckshire, the Board of Directors approved a cash bonus of \$709,070 based on the recommendation of the Compensation Committee.
+In the Compensation Committee's evaluation of Mr. Luckshire's contribution to the Company's performance, a broad range of factors were considered, including: Mr. Luckshire's role in the Company's performance in the context of corporate goals; Mr. Luckshire's contribution to the management of the Company; Mr. Luckshire's relationships with shareholders and potential investors; Mr. Luckshire's efforts with respect to financial regulatory compliance (including compliance with any applicable listing rules, securities laws and all related regulations), and the preparation of and compliance with the Company's budget; Mr. Luckshire's responsiveness in addressing any timely financial or operational developments as they arose; the Company's response to the mpox outbreak; and Mr. Luckshire's substantive role in the performance of government procurement contracts.